• Skip to main content

 Storage tips and how to reheat leftovers

-Leftovers can be kept in the fridge for up to 4 days.
-They will keep better for a longer period of time if kept apart from each others.
+Leftovers can be kept in an airtight container in the fridge for up to 4 days.
+Each component of the stuffed baked potato will keep better if kept apart from each other.

-To reheat the leftovers, I recommend you warm up the potatoes, lentil stew and queso apart, then layer up the warmed up layers.
+To reheat the leftovers, I recommend you warm up the potatoes, lentil stew and queso apart, then serve.
+You can use the microwave or the stove (a mini toaster oven is great to reheat the potatoes).
 You might have to loosen up the queso with a splash of water before reheating.

 • Mexican Buddha bowl